Xetibo/ReSet/README.md

 By default, the daemon is integrated into ReSet and is started automatically if no other daemon is found.

-## Roadmap
+## Roadmap and Notes

-This application was developed as a semester project for the Eastern Switzerland University of Applied Sciences.
-With potential advancements as a next project, due to this, no major development will happen until February 2024.
-However, there is still a roadmap for this application.

-- Plugin System
 - Accessibility Features
 - Better Error handling
 - Customizable shortcuts
 - and more

+### notes

+This application was developed as a semester project/bachelor thesis for the Eastern Switzerland University of Applied Sciences.